criteo/AFK/docs/docs/SaltStack-OpenConfig/FAQ.md

     % Invalid prefix range for 10.252.200.0/22, make sure: len < ge-value <= le-value
     ```

-If we attempt to remove a statement which is not present, it gives an error.
-But it still apply the rest of the config.
+If we attempt to remove a statement which is not present, it returns an error.
+But it still applies the rest of the configuration.

 !!! example

     ```
     % Could not find route-map RM-CLOS-IN
-    line 13: Failure to communicate[13] to zebra, line: no route-map RM-CLOS-IN These are not caught by the dry-run feature of vtysh, which only checks if the config is semantically correct.
+    line 13: Failure to communicate[13] to zebra, line: no route-map RM-CLOS-IN These are not caught by the dry-run feature of vtysh, which only checks if the config is semantica:ly correct.
     ```

-It means we need to cover all possible incorrect configuration before trying to apply it.

-## FRR is not (yet) offering a commit base configuration, how do we handle this?
+## FRR is not offering a commit-based configuration yet, how do we handle this?

 This part is complex.
-The future is clear: the Northbound API.
-We plan to use the future incremental feature via CLI or directly gRPC.
+The future of FRR is clear: the Northbound API.
+We plan to use the future incremental feature via CLI or gRPC.

-But this feature is not ready yet on FRR side.

-In the meantime, we will make all the changes in real time:
+In the meantime, AFK applies all changes in real time:

-* Salt will first disable "event-driven" notification to Zebra when there is a policy to update (using `bgp route-map delay-timer 0`)
+1. Salt disables "event-driven" notifications to Zebra when there is a policy to update, using `bgp route-map delay-timer 0`.
-* then the changes are applied
+2. Changes are applied.
-* "event-driven" notification to Zebra are re-enabled
+3. "Event-driven" notifications to Zebra are re-enabled.

-This is the safest option we have for now.
-All of this happens in a really short time as VTYSH is pushing all lines in a simple `for loop` (in C).
+Everything happens in a really short time as FRR pushes all lines in a simple `for loop` in C.